dojo/docs/dojox/mobile/FormLayout.rst

 * columns = 'single': Labels and controls are stacked vertically.

 * columns = 'two': Labels and controls are stacked horizontally, labels use 20% of the total width of the form.
 In this case, you can choose how controls are aligned horizontally using the boolean property 'rightAlign'.
-The default value is 'false'.
+By default, 'rightAlign' is 'false'.

 * column = 'auto': This is the default value.
 In this case the layout is determined by the width of the screen: A single column if the screen width is lower than 500px, two columns otherwise.